Kos & Nisyros sailing holidays

 St Anthony

-Entering in strong Northerlies can be tricky – Plaka would then be “plan B” – but once inside the protection is allround.
-Lat Long
+Entering in strong northerlies can be tricky – Plaka would then be “plan B” – but once inside the protection is allround Lat Long.

 Solid holding but you will likely go alongside the N or NE mole where you will find a single shore power pillar (consult the fishermen).

-Both the “To Delfini” - Το δελφίνι taverna overseeing the port, and “Elpida Restaurant” (meaning “Hope”) 250 m West on the waterfront are an added bonus.
+Both the “To Delfini” - Το δελφίνι taverna overseeing the port, and “Elpida Restaurant” (meaning “Hope”) 250 m west on the waterfront are an added bonus.

-It is a 45 min. hike up to the Kastro.
+It is a 45 min. hike up to the Kastro. or take the around-the-island electric bus.

 Note that there is also a St Anthony islet under Gyalis island.